Famous lakes of New Zealand

 Lake Tekapo during the spring season

-There are a few resorts in the nearby town and also a regional park near the lake that provides various recreational activities.
-Lake Tekapo is also a popular day-trip destination as it is located just 100 km west of Christchurch.
+There are a few resorts in the nearby town, and there is also a regional park near the lake that provides various recreational activities.
+Lake Tekapo is also a popular day-trip destination, as it is located just 100 km west of Christchurch.

 Visitors can perform activities such as skiing, stargazing, and sightseeing near Lake Tekapo.